Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management: INTRODUCTION

 (ii) We also provide exact solutions for continuous time resource allocations for the DSO to manage renewable and battery resources, eliminating risks of underproduction and overproduction in the presence of uncertainty in renewable generation.
 Our solution builds upon stochastic control techniques and we also provide an approximation algorithm for discrete time resource management.
 We remark that such a solution is pertinent for supporting critical infrastructures.

-(iii) We present a comparative study with a CES based approach where energy sharing among the prosumers is not possible and the DSO is solely responsible to meet the critical load demands of the prosumers by dynamic allocation of renewable and battery storage.
-The solution is compared to the TES framework to show the advantage of cooperation in TES setting with high penetration of DER and critical loads.

 The rest of the paper is organized as follows: description of the TES architecture is given in Section~\ref{sec:syst_desc}.
 A formal problem formulation is introduced in Section~\ref{sec:prob_form}.
-Section~\ref{sec:solu_meth} describes the proposed resource allocation algorithms for both CES and TES and the simulation results are shown in Section~\ref{sec:simu_resu}.
+Section~\ref{sec:solu_meth} describes the proposed resource allocation algorithms and the simulation results are shown in Section~\ref{sec:simu_resu}.
 Section~\ref{sec:conc_lude} concludes the article with concluding remarks.